joshtynjala/flash-cs5-as3-samples-archive/README.md

 # ActionScript 3.0 Examples for Adobe Flash CS5

-An archive containing the sample projects contained in the file _as3samples-flashcs5.zip_ by Adobe Systems Incorporated.
+> An archive containing the sample projects contained in the file _as3samples-flashcs5.zip_ by Adobe Systems Incorporated.

+These ActionScript 3 samples demonstrate various features common in Adobe Flash Professional CS5 development.
+Some samples are complete applications, while others simply introduce a concept that you can use to build your own apps.
+Use these files to investigate how each of the samples was constructed.
+Explore the graphics and timelines in the FLA files, and explore the ActionScript code in the associated AS files.

+Samples are rated Beginning, Intermediate, and Advanced.
+Intermediate developers and people with prior experience in ActionScript 2 will be interested in looking at the code to see how it works in ActionScript 3.

 Copyright © Adobe Systems Incorporated.
 All rights reserved.